Champlain and St. Lawrence Railroad: Growth and eventual merging

 Regular operations commenced on July 25 and while freight traffic was stagnant on the line for many years, passenger traffic and excursions proved extremely popular early on, with many extra passenger trains being hauled by horses until additional locomotives arrived in 1837.
 Charles Dickens even rode the line.
 The line was extended south along the Richelieu River valley in 1851 to Rouses Point, New York and the following year saw a more direct routing built from the St. John-Laprairie line to St. Lambert, directly opposite Montreal to avoid the indirect journey up and down the St. Lawrence River from Laprairie.
 This latter line effectively reduced the line into Laprairie to branch line status and it would be later abandoned.

 The C&SL merged with the Montreal and New York Railroad in 1857, formerly known as the Montreal and Lachine Railroad, with the new company being named the Montreal and Champlain Railroad.
 The Grand Trunk Railway leased the M&C in 1864 and purchased it outright in 1872.

 In 1923 the GTR was nationalized and the ex-M&C, née-C&SL trackage was incorporated into the Canadian National Railways (CNR).
 CN (post-1960) continues to operate the majority of this historic route, running from an interchange connection with the Delaware and Hudson Railway (now owned by Canadian Pacific Railway) at Rouses Point, New York, through Saint-Jean and on to Saint-Lambert.
 The line from Rouses Point to Brossard is now CN's Rouses Point Subdivision.

+New York company

+The approximately 1.2 mi between Rouses Point and the New York/Quebec border were owned by a separate company, also called the Champlain and St. Lawrence Railroad, incorporated in New York on February 26, 1851.
+It was merged into the Canadian National Railway at the end of 1960.